p1gm1/p1gm1/README.md

 #### 💬 About me

-I'm a Mechanical engineer, that after working six years in the oil and gas industry saw a better future on machine learning and technology, and became the furtive p1gm1.
+I'm a Mechanical engineer, after working six years in the oil and gas industry I saw a better future on machine learning and technology, and became the furtive p1gm1.
 Living my days now trying to make a brighter world for all.

 At the moment have the following certifications: